Urban legends about drugs: Bad acid

 A "bad trip" is easily caused by an expectation or fear of ill effects, which may later be blamed on "bad acid".
 This legend was made famous at the 1969 Woodstock festival, when concert-goers were warned to stay away from "the brown acid", which was allegedly bad.

 One possible reason people believe that they had "bad acid" could be because they were simply sold a much higher dose than usual, which is not uncommon due to the inherent lack of quality control of illicit drugs, and with LSD in particular being effective at microgram rather than milligram doses.
 The stronger the dose, the stronger and potentially more anxiety-provoking the trip can get.
-But in the case of the "brown acid" it was the liquid the LSD was contained within that had evaporated thus increasing the dose per drop as LSD does not evaporate.
+But in the case of the "brown acid", the LSD - which does not evaporate - was dissolved in a liquid that did evaporate, thus increasing the concentration and the dose per drop.

 However, drugs sometimes falsely represented by sellers as LSD in the 1970s were actually PCP, amphetamine, or other drugs that have quite different, and often unfavorable, effects from LSD, causing unwitting users to incorrectly attribute a "bad trip" to LSD.
 There are now many research chemicals (DOB 2C-I, DOC, DOI, etc.) that can be nearly indistinguishable from real LSD before use, and thus can be easily confused with "bad acid".
 Some of these, such as 25I-NBOMe are even potent enough for psychoactive doses to fit on blotter paper, and may occasionally be sold as LSD when the latter is scarce.
 The idea of adulterating blotter LSD with these chemicals, however, has no known basis in fact.